 1. Personal hygiene

-Water, soap and your favorite deodorant are the basics.
-In the summer, showering several times a day is often necessary.
+Water, soap and your preferred deodorant are the basics.
+In the summer, showering more often may feel more comfortable.

 3. After sports